I'm happy to introduce you to my friend, who I know but also an anonymous physician blogger.

 I foolishly caved in to the pressures of my mother to find a “nice Indian girl.”
-She was afraid that, once I finished residency and became an attending with the significant jump in salary, I would never want to settle down and the chances of me marrying within my race would diminish dramatically.
+She was afraid that, once I finished residency and became an attending with the significant jump in salary, I would never want to settle down, and the chances of me marrying within my race would diminish dramatically.

 Trying to appease my mother, I agreed to at least give the process a chance.
-Before I knew it, I was standing at the altar with essentially someone I just met thanks to the intense family pressure from all sides.
+Before I knew it, I was standing at the altar with essentially someone I just met, thanks to the intense family pressure from all sides.
 Although our horoscopes said we were a match, we were far from it.
 We were not on the same page financially, emotionally, or physically.

 She was a physician trained in England.
 She had an odd behavior/effect that soon I and those around us noticed.
 Some would chalk it up to her being from another country.
 I soon suspected there was a broader issue at hand.

-Only years after the divorce did my now ex-wife deteriorate to the point where she got diagnosed with a mental illness.
+Only years after the divorce did my now ex-wife deteriorate to where she got diagnosed with a mental illness.
 This diagnosis explained a lot regarding the marriage and the incredibly contentious divorce proceedings.

 I know the divorce was pretty devastating financially.
 In as much detail as you care to talk about, how bad was it?

 The divorce was indeed a huge financial drain.
 After I filed for divorce, my wife became incredibly vindictive.
-She would repeatedly start false allegations throughout the proceedings and required me to sit through not only chancery court but several other courts as well.
+She would repeatedly start false allegations throughout the proceedings and required me to sit through not only the chancery court but several other courts as well.